 For Example:

 Say an ex-wife gets a restraining order against her ex-husband.
-In this situation, he can’t go back to the house without violating the order, even to collect his things.
+In this situation, he can’t return to the house without violating the order, even to collect his things.
 A writ of assistance helps in these circumstances.

 After obtaining one, an officer accompanies the husband to the marital home to collect clothes, medicine, and other items.
 He can show up, get what he needs, and vacate the premises without the worry of contempt charges or arrest.